 Dispatching Commands

-Dispatching commands (commands with Dispatch in the name) provoke work in a compute pipeline.
+The dispatching commands described in this chapter provoke work in a compute pipeline.
 Dispatching commands are recorded into a command buffer and when executed by a queue, will produce work which executes according to the bound compute pipeline.
 A compute pipeline must be bound to a command buffer before any dispatching commands are recorded in that command buffer.

 vkCmdDispatchDispatch compute work items